Getting to Know Allah

 6:121 And do not eat from that over which the Name of Allah has not been mentioned; it is indeed sinful.
 The devils shall insinuate to their followers to dispute with you; but if you obey them, then you will surely be polytheists.

-A believer was not at fault if he ate any of the proscribed foods if it was not his intention to do so, or if it was a matter of necessity e.g. if he was “constrained” and could not avoid running afoul of Allah’s Decree.
+A believer was not at fault if he ate any of the proscribed foods if it was not his intention to do so and he was forced to.

 2:172 O believers, eat of the good things which We have provided for you and give thanks to Allah, if He is the One Whom you worship.